 Our daily habits and posture can greatly affect joint mobility in the shoulders, and over time, if we develop poor movement patterns, our shoulders' range of motion decreases.
-In worst-case scenarios, we develop pain in the shoulder joints, scapula and rotator cuff areas.
+In worst-case scenarios, we develop pain in the shoulder joints, scapula, and rotator cuff areas.
 Here are 5 things to be aware of daily and corrections you can make.

 #1 – Slouching and Rounded Shoulders

 Sitting and standing in a ‘slouched position' will round the shoulders.
-This position puts greater stress on the shoulder joints and decreases range of motion.
+This position puts greater stress on the shoulder joints and decreases the range of motion.
 A rounded neck also puts greater stress on the rotator cuffs.

 Stand upright, maintaining good alignment with your head, shoulders, hips, and legs.
 This position allows for a greater range of motion and opens the shoulders, as it puts less stress on the rotator cuffs.